 Built on a heavily-modified Elantra sedan platform, the Tucson features a fully-independent suspension that helps yield a satisfying ride.
 Unlike the original Santa Fe, which tended to produce a love-it or hate-it reaction, the Tucson is more conventional in appearance, styled largely like other small-scale SUVs.
 The Tucson also features a number of standard safety features, including Electronic Stability Control and traction control.
 Despite a kinship to the Kia Sportage, the two models don't look all that much alike.

-The base Tucson GLS with a five-speed manual transmission has a Manufacturer's Suggested Retail Price (MSRP) of $17,495, with four-wheel drive it's $18,995, the SE with the V6 and automatic transmission is $21,495 and a loaded four-wheel-drive Limited tops out around $26,000.
+The front-wheel-drive Tucson GLS with a five-speed manual transmission has a Manufacturer's Suggested Retail Price (MSRP) starting around $18,000, while the SE with four-wheel drive and automatic transmission is about $23,000 and a loaded four-wheel-drive Limited tops out around $27,500.
 A look at the Fair Purchase Price page will show what others in your area are paying for the Tucson, so be sure to check it often before you buy.
-Kelley Blue Book expects the Tucson to retain good long-term resale values, better than the Chevrolet Equinox, Saturn VUE and Suzuki Grand Vitara, on par with the Jeep Compass and Kia Sportage, but below the Honda CR-V and Subaru Forester.
+Kelley Blue Book expects the Tucson to retain good long-term resale values, better than the Suzuki Grand Vitara, on par with the Jeep Compass, Saturn Vue, Chevrolet Equinox and Kia Sportage, but below the Honda CR-V and Subaru Forester.

-The GLS trim version includes anti-lock brakes (ABS), side-impact airbags, side-curtain airbags, remote keyless entry, power locks, windows and mirrors, AM/FM stereo with CD, Electronic Stability Control, tilt steering column, heated mirrors and alloy wheels.
-The Tucson SE adds a V6 engine, four-speed automatic transmission, body side cladding, fog lamps, cruise control and air conditioning.
-Heated leather front seats and automatic climate control go into the Limited model.
+The GLS trim version includes anti-lock brakes (ABS), side-impact airbags, side-curtain airbags, remote keyless entry, power locks, windows and mirrors, AM/FM stereo with CD, Electronic Stability Control, tilt steering column, heated mirrors, XM Satellite Radio, auxiliary input jack and alloy wheels.
+The Tucson SE adds a V6 engine, four-speed automatic transmission, body-side cladding, fog lamps, cruise control and air conditioning.
+Heated leather front seats, a six-disc CD changer and automatic climate control go into the Limited model.
 The V6 is available with a four-speed Shiftronic automatic transmission only, but the four-cylinder can be matched with either a five-speed manual or an automatic.

 Because of its abundant standard equipment, options are few on the Tucson.
-The GLS offers air conditioning, an automatic transmission, cruise control, four-wheel drive and an upgraded audio unit with an MP3-compatible CD player.
-The SE and Limited offer heated front seats, a power sunroof, the upgraded audio system and a windshield wiper de-icer.
+The GLS offers air conditioning, an automatic transmission (which makes air conditioning standard), cruise control and an upgraded audio unit with an MP3-compatible CD player.
+The SE and Limited offer four-wheel drive, heated front seats, a power sunroof and Bluetooth hands-free connectivity.